noSpamProxy/Reports/Send-ReporttoUserswithBlockedEmailsWithAttachment/README.md

 ## Supported NoSpamProxy Versions

-This Script works for every NoSpamProxy version 11.x.
-It will currently not work with NoSpamProxy 12 or later.
+This Script works for NoSpamProxy 12.x or later.